They say, “behind every great organization is someone to keep it well organized”. Well, maybe that’s just us.

 Founder & CEO

-Avery is a Toronto-based entrepreneur and expert in digital strategy.
-She is the founder and CEO of Camp Tech, and also leads a boutique web studio.
-When she’s not busy making websites or expanding Camp Tech across Canada, Avery teaches students the business of interactive design at Humber College, acts as a digital advisor to a number of charities (including the Art Canada Institute and Canadian Breast Cancer Foundation), and co-hosts the Gather North retreat for women who make the web.
+Avery is the founder and CEO of Camp Tech, and also leads a boutique digital strategy and web studio.
+Avery regularly appears on national television talking about tech trends, writes articles about tech and small business for The Globe and Mail, and hosts the Camp Tech podcast.
+Avery acts as a digital advisor to a number of charities (including the Art Canada Institute and Canadian Breast Cancer Foundation), and co-hosts the Gather North retreat for women who make the web.

 Marketing & Admin Manager

 Tara oversees marketing and runs the day-to-day operations at Camp Tech.
 She is passionate about connecting people with learning resources and she believes that learning should be fun, non-intimidating and hands-on, especially when it comes to technology.
 When Tara is not at Camp Tech, you can find her curating weekly events for The Makers Nation, fostering kitties with The Annex Cat Rescue and delivering workshops for the Toronto Youth Job Corps program at West Neighbourhood House.

 Shatha is an artist, community organizer, and anxiety-banishing ninja.
 When she isn't creating, she's coordinating awesome events and curating inspiring spaces.
 Her work/life revolves around justice-driven innovation, collaborative learning, and lots of food.
 Shatha is rooted in the belief that our ability to create and be creative is a superpower we all posses – one she is hell-bent on using for wildly transformative purposes.
 Outside of Camp Tech, she hangs out with Outburst! and plans elaborate food adventures with Rooted.